HimanshuNirmal1/SFDX-APEX-SOAP-Callouts/README.md

 # Salesforce DX Project: APEX SOAP CALLOUTS

-- Generated an Apex classes using WSDL2Apex.
+- Generated Apex classes using WSDL2Apex.

 - Performed a callout to send data to an external service using SOAP: HEROKU